Representation stability in the (co)homology of vertical configuration spaces: Representation stability for vertical configuration spaces

 are isomorphisms for all $n \geq 2d$. \end{theorem} They note that stability fails when $(p,q)=(0,1)$.

 We give a new proof of rational (co)homological stability in the cases $p \geq 0$ and $q \geq 2$.
 Although our results only hold rationally, for $q \geq 3$ they improve the stable range.

-To deduce (co)homological stability from our main representation stability result Theorem \ref{mainThm}, we follow a standard line of reasoning in the representation stability literature (see, for example, Church--Ellenberg--Farb \cite[Corollary 6.3.4]{CEF}).
+To deduce (co)homological stability from Theorem \ref{mainThm}, we follow a standard line of reasoning in the representation stability literature (see, for example, Church--Ellenberg--Farb \cite[Corollary 6.3.4]{CEF}).
 We will, however, give a more detailed justification of the approach, as these details may not be easily found in the literature.
-We first review the theory of transfer homomorphisms of covering spaces.
+We first review the theory of transfer maps of covering spaces.